asifpy/django-crudbuilder/docs/source/overview.rst

 - All the generated views/tables/forms/url are extendable.
 - post_create and post_update signals to handle specific actions in Create and Update views
 - Add your own templates for List/Create/Detail/Update/Delete views
+- Separate CREATE and UPDATE forms
+- Define your own custom queryset for list view

 Requirements and Compatibility